 What’s one trend that excites you?

 Concurrently with a renewed focus on public/private partnerships, I believe that digital transformation will rapidly accelerate the adaptation of business models and operations to a remote workforce.
-While Zoom and Webex have been ubiquitous names in remote video and document collaboration for some time, established blue chip companies are evolving.
-Verizon recently spent $500 million to acquire BlueJean Networks, a competing venture-backed video and document collaboration tool with unique features.
+While Zoom and Webex have been ubiquitous names in remote video and document collaboration for some time, established blue-chip companies are also evolving.
+Last April, Verizon spent $500 million to acquire BlueJean Networks, a competing venture-backed video and document collaboration tool with unique features.
 The combination of BlueJean with Verizon’s massive installed customer base further strengthens its opportunity set as a formidable competitor.
 We are more likely than ever to witness a technology arms race between these three competitors to develop new and better features for remote video and document collaboration.

 As the technology and health solutions required to meet the needs of the times accelerate, they will intersect with our personal privacy.
 Lawyers will be asked to come up with tools to balance the needs of society with individual civil liberties.
 I am working with many entrepreneurs to design business models that synergize both missions.